asecos Live - Online CPD programme

 - Certificate of participation

-A webinar is a seminar held over the Internet.
-Participants receive a link to a web page that provides access to the webinar.
+A online training is a seminar held over the Internet.
+Participants receive a link to a web page that provides access to the online training.
 There, slides are presented and participants can discuss with each other.
 The participants can have the audio signal transmitted via telephone or a headset (headphones with microphone).
-To participate in the webinar, you only need an Internet-capable computer and a telephone or headset.
+To participate in the online training, you only need an Internet-capable computer and a telephone or headset.

 For further information and registration please contact us at email@example.com to arrange your training session with our experienced UK Team.

-We are a member of the RIBA CPD Providers Network and offer architects and other construction professionals high-quality CPD material delivered either at your own premises or remotely via webinars.
+We are a member of the RIBA CPD Providers Network and offer architects and other construction professionals high-quality CPD material delivered either at your own premises or remotely via online.

 The CPDs are assessed by RIBA and carry the prestige, good name and industry respect that the RIBA, as a 167-year-old professional institution, provides.
 All material is rigorously assessed within strict best practice guidelines by one of their team of assessors, all of whom are RIBA members and practicing architects.
 RIBA frequently re-visits the assessment process to fit in with changes in best practice guidelines and also carries out quality audits to maintain high standards.